National Institute for Land and Infrastructure Management

 Author:Landscape & Ecology Division.

-This is a report on the results of research conducted by the Greening and Ecology Laboratory in FY2001 on the following themes
+This is a report on the results of research conducted by the Landscape and Ecology Division in FY2001 on the following themes

 • Research on greening technology